crs4/hl7apy/docs/index.rst

-..
-HL7apy documentation master file, created by sphinx-quickstart on Thu May  2 14:54:43 2013.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 HL7apy's documentation
 ==================================

-HL7apy is a Python package to parse, create and handle `HL7 <http://www.hl7.org>`_ v2 messages.
+HL7apy is a Python library to parse, create and handle `HL7 <http://www.hl7.org>`_ v2 messages.

 Currently supported versions are: 2.2, 2.3, 2.3.1, 2.4, 2.5, 2.5.1, 2.6.